apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 Of course, if there is still a problem with the modified data line, it will be logged again to the failure file (don't worry about duplicate lines).

 Each vertex map or edge map will generate its own failure file when data insertion fails.
 The failure file is divided into a parsing failure file (suffix .parse-error) and an insertion failure file (suffix .insert-error).
 They are stored in the `${struct}/current` directory.
-For example, there is a vertex mapping person and an edge mapping knows in the mapping file, each of which has some error lines.
+For example, there is a vertex mapping person, and an edge mapping knows in the mapping file, each of which has some error lines.
 When the Loader exits, you will see the following files in the `${struct}/current` directory:

 - person-b4cd32ab.parse-error: Vertex map person parses wrong data
 - person-b4cd32ab.insert-error: Vertex map person inserts wrong data